This page is from APP, the official source of professional practice for policing.

 - develop the information management and decision-making systems for the investigation

 The relationship between the SIO and the SIM is crucial for effectively managing any DVI or mass fatality incident.
 They should agree terms of reference soon after their appointments and should determine the actual relationship and reporting structure, taking into account the incident’s relevant circumstances.
-The designated strategic commander can then ratify the SIO and SIM’s relationship, agreeing the command structure, and present these to the strategic coordination group (SCG).
+The designated strategic commander can ratify the SIO and SIM’s relationship, agreeing the command structure, and present these to the strategic coordination group (SCG).
 This enables all strategic and tactical commanders in the police service and partner agencies to understand where responsibilities lie.

 Once agreed, the strategic commander, SIO and SIM should sign the terms of reference.
 The SIO and SIM must record any changes to the terms of reference in a policy log entry.